rho9/chatbot_leo/README.md

   Which one is better?
 I would discard the last two techniques because what are used to choose what to answer are intents and not whole sentences.
 Therefore, I would test the first two techniques
 * Recognize more than one intent in one utterance (if present)? [later]
 * Manage more intents simultaneously? [later]

+## Notes
 * Typo? [later]
+* With few sentences, the answer is not immediately.
+Check what happens with more sentences
+* Other way to find synonyms?